c0deritter/knight-orm/README.md

 ### Customizing the row/instance conversion

-The ORM will automatically create database row objects out of your domain object instances and vice versa.
+The ORM will automatically create database row objects out of your domain instances and vice versa.
 It will do so by simply copying every value of the one object to the other while regarding the difference of the property names.

 There will be occassions where you need to for example convert an object into a JSON string to store it into the database and parse that string into an object when you retrieve it from the database.